Aesculus hippocastanum: Uses

-It is widely cultivated in streets and parks throughout the temperate world, and has been particularly successful in places like Ireland, Great Britain and New Zealand, where they are commonly found in parks, streets and avenues.
+It is widely cultivated in streets and parks throughout the temperate world, and has been particularly successful in places like Ireland, Great Britain and New Zealand, where it is commonly found in parks, streets and avenues.
 Cultivation for its spectacular spring flowers is successful in a wide range of temperate climatic conditions provided summers are not too hot, with trees being grown as far north as Edmonton, Alberta, Canada, the Faroe Islands, Reykjavík, Iceland and Harstad, Norway.

 In Britain and Ireland, the seeds are used for the popular children's game conkers.
 During the First World War, there was a campaign to ask for everyone (including children) to collect the seeds and donate them to the government.
 The conkers were used as a source of starch for fermentation using the Clostridium acetobutylicum method devised by Chaim Weizmann to produce acetone for use as a solvent for the production of cordite, which was then used in military armaments.
 Weizmann's process could use any source of starch, but the government chose to ask for conkers to avoid causing starvation by depleting food sources.
 But conkers were found to be a poor source, and the factory only produced acetone for three months; however, they were collected again in the Second World War for the same reason.
-In the US state of Ohio, the seeds of the related Aesculus glabra are called 'buckeyes' and give rise to one of the state's symbols and nicknames, the Buckeye State.

 The seeds, especially those that are young and fresh, are slightly poisonous, containing alkaloid saponins and glucosides.
 Although not dangerous to touch, they cause sickness when eaten; consumed by horses, they can cause tremors and lack of coordination.

-The horse-chestnut is a favourite subject for bonsai.
+The horse-chestnut is a favorite subject for bonsai.

-Though the seeds are said to repel spiders there is little evidence to support these claims.
-The presence of saponin may repel insects but it is not clear whether this is effective on spiders.
+Though the seeds are said to repel spiders, there is little evidence to support these claims.
+The presence of saponin may repel insects, but it is not clear whether this is effective on spiders.

 Aesculus hippocastanum is affected by the leaf-mining moth Cameraria ohridella, whose larvae feed on horse chestnut leaves.
 The moth was described from North Macedonia where the species was discovered in 1984 but took 18 years to reach Britain.

 In Germany, they are commonly planted in beer gardens, particularly in Bavaria.
 Prior to the advent of mechanical refrigeration, brewers would dig cellars for lagering.
 To further protect the cellars from the summer heat, they would plant horse chestnut trees, which have spreading, dense canopies but shallow roots which would not intrude on the caverns.
 The practice of serving beer at these sites evolved into the modern beer garden.

 An inexpensive detergent for washing clothes can be made at home from conkers, and this is said to be an environmentally benign ('eco-friendly') detergent.